Palmerston North great grandfather killed in Hawke's Bay crash

 The crash on State Highway 2 happened about 5.50pm on Thursday, about 80 metres south of the intersection and about 20km southwest of Waipukurau.

-The sole occupant of the second vehicle was reported to have moderate injuries and was flown to hospital by rescue helicopter.
+The sole occupant of the second vehicle, a man aged in the 50s, was flown to hospital in Hastings by rescue helicopter and was reported today (Monday) to be in a stable condition.

 READ MORE: